 - Meanwhile, mix one larger tablespoon of maltose either with the microwave or in a pot, then add one part with an equal part of hot water to dilute it to become a sticky mixture.
 Bring it to boil over low heat to reduce it to about two-thirds of its original volume.
 Set aside.

-- After twenty minutes, remove the chicken, then baste the chicken with the sticky maltose mixture on both sides.
+- After twenty minutes, remove the chicken, then baste the flap of meat with the sticky maltose mixture on both sides.

 - Return the chicken thigh to the oven and continue to roast at the same temperature.
 Please pay attention since maltose caramelizes quickly, which means the color of the chicken will change quickly.
-The endpoint is when the chicken is cooked (74°C/ °165F) with charred marks on the surface.
+The endpoint is when the internal temperature reaches (74°C/ °165F) with charred marks and clear juices flowing.
 You can use a kitchen thermometer to check if you are unsure.

-- Remove the chicken and let it cools for five to ten minutes before cutting it into large pieces.
+- Remove the chicken and let it cool for five to ten minutes before slicing it into large pieces on the cutting board.

 5. How to make char siu sauce